Listen to this post with Alexa!

 Round Rock is home to over 20 parks, some of them among the best in all of Austin!
 The new Joanne Land Playground at Old Settlers and Play For All Abilities Park are two favorites in the area.

 Old Settlers Park (3300 Palm Valley Blvd) is a giant park that offers more than you could possibly do in one day including fishing, all the sports, and several playgrounds.
 The newly remodeled Joanne Land Playground is probably everyone’s current favorite.
-The main draw was a zip line called the Gravity Rail, but it is temporarily closed due to the manufacturer’s request.
-(You can check for updates here.)
-With or without the zip line, it’s still a unique and entertaining park to check out.
+A huge draw is a zip line called the Gravity Rail, where kids can climb on a swing that glides along a track speeds to a downward slope, curves up a hill that carries kids up, then down again.
+It’s certainly a unique feature that is a big draw for families.

-Play For All Abilities Park (151 North AW Grimes Blvd) was already huge, but it’s currently undergoing an expansion and will be even bigger and better than before!
-This one-of-a-kind park is perfect for all ages and abilities.
+Play For All Abilities Park (151 North AW Grimes Blvd) is a one-of-a-kind park that is perfect for all ages and abilities.
 Our favorite part is the mini-town, where you can ride bikes or scooters (don’t forget to bring your own!) around realistic streets, complete with working traffic lights.
 There are swings, climbing structures, sand pits, musical instruments, and more.
-We can’t wait to check it out once the expansion is done!

 Bonus: Not Free, But A Must-Do: